stealthman22/100-days-of-code/r4-log.md

 Didn't code much today, just played around a bit with Kaggle, watched some videos on the data science world and what's really needed in ds jobs, also viewed some job listings on LinkedIn and applied for a few.

+### DAY 7 (August 23 2020)
+Spent some time going through the python for data science refresher on Kaggle.
+Didn't finish the module yet but picked up some new things in functions, booleans and list.
+Would start participating in data problem sets soon.

+### DAY 8 (August 24 2020)

+Started a refresher in core vanilla js concepts.
+Focusing on how javascript works in the browser (working with the DOM).
+Using these amazing tutorials by Steve Griffith https://www.youtube.com/playlist?list=PLyuRouwmQCjmQTKvgqIgah03HF1wrYkA9